fac-15/Who-am-I-API/README.md

 ### Testing

-We're still not comfortable with tape, but we tried our best to write our tests before the function.
+We're still not comfortable with tape, but we tried our best to write tests before the function.
 Things we learnt: don't try to test API functions.

 ## Things that went well